-Since the former Chancellor’s pre-budget announcement that the Help to Buy new home scheme is being extended till 2020, the number of people taking advantage of the scheme has risen.
+Since the former Chancellor’s pre-budget announcement that the Help to Buy new home scheme is being extended until 2020, the number of people taking advantage of the scheme has risen.

-The current scheme was due to finish in March 2016 (or earlier if available funding was taken up) but George Osborne said back in 2014 that the scheme was to be extended until 2020.
+The current scheme was due to finish in March 2016 (or earlier if available funding was taken up), but George Osborne said back in 2014 that the scheme would be extended until 2020.

 The Help to Buy equity loan scheme is currently available to anyone (not just first-time buyers) buying a new home from a registered builder or developer.

-As long as you can find a deposit of at least 5% of the price of your new home you’ll only need to secure up to a 75% mortgage from a bank or building society.
+As long as you can find a deposit of at least 5 percent of the price of your new home, you’ll only need to secure up to a 75 percent mortgage from a bank or building society.

-The government will then provide a loan for the remainder of the price, up to 20% of the total price.
-And you won't have to pay any interest or fees on the loan for the first five years.
+The government will then provide a loan for the remainder of the price, up to 20 percent of the total price.
+And you won’t have to pay any interest or fees on the loan for the first five years.

 Here’s an example of how it works:

 You don’t just have to be a first-time buyer to get a Help to Buy loan, but if you already own a home, you will have to sell it at the same time as you complete your purchase.
 And you will have to be living in the home you are buying.

 It’s available on homes costing up to £600,000 in England and £300,000 in Wales.